Dripdrop12/ipardalis/content/faq.md

 +++
 title = "FAQ"
+header_title = "iPardalis - Frequently asked questions"
-header_title = "How do I purchase a chameleon?" description = "Frequently asked questions about owning a panther chameleon" keywords = ["Panther chameleon lifespan", "purchase a panther chameleon", "how much does it cost to ship a panther chameleon", "panther chameleons as pets", "average price of a panther chameleon"] menu = "main"
+description = "Frequently asked questions about owning a panther chameleon" keywords = ["Panther chameleon lifespan", "purchase a panther chameleon", "how much does it cost to ship a panther chameleon", "panther chameleons as pets", "average price of a panther chameleon"] menu = "main"